WarnerMedia/artemis/backend/engine/plugins/README.md

 - type: The type of the plugin: `vulnerability`, `secrets`, `static_analysis`, `inventory`, `configuration`, `sbom`
 - image: The Docker image the plugin runs in.
 If using a non-public image prefix with `$ECR`.
 During local development `$ECR` is ignored.
 When running in AWS, the `$ECR` environment variable is populated with the current account's ECR URL.
 - disabled: Boolean.
 If true the plugin is skipped.
 This can also be a string containing the name of an environment variable containing the boolean value, for example "$ARTEMIS_FEATURE_XYZ_ENABLED".
 - timeout: Integer.
-The amount of time, in seconds, to allow the plugin to run before exiting early with an error.
+If set, this is the amount of time, in seconds, to allow the plugin to run before exiting early with an error.

 ```json
 {